Bird flu found at small poultry farm in Germany

-HAMBURG A case of high risk H5N8 bird flu has been found on a small farm in Mecklenburg-Vorpommern in east Germany, state authorities said on Wednesday.
+HAMBURG (Reuters) - A case of high risk H5N8 bird flu has been found on a small farm in Mecklenburg-Vorpommern in east Germany, state authorities said on Wednesday.

 The farm has about 300 chickens, ducks and geese, said the Mecklenburg-Vorpommern state agriculture ministry.